sixeyed/ecs/episodes/ecs-o1/ecs-o1.md

 docker ps
 ```

-> Compose doesn't restart the container
+> The container is restarted

 _Restart the Docker Engine:_